 The Cloud is not (quite) infallible.
 While it is unlikely that your data will be lost or corrupted, it is still possible.
 That’s why it’s important to have a backup plan in place.

-See also Facts about chris brown?
+See also Facts about charles mackintosh?

 Your data might be more secure in the Cloud.
 Since Cloud providers have to meet strict security standards, your data is often more secure with them than it would be on your own computer.